MarshMello0/Polluted/README.md

 These files are the whole Unity project including the Blender files which I created the assets in.

 The releases are the final build of the game which you would give to players to play.

+## Extra Info
+This was game was created in Unity 2018.3.12f1
+Assets were created in Blender 2.8 Beta